CHTC/chtc-website-source/hpc-overview.md

 Violation of these policies may result in suspension of your account.

 **2. The HPC Cluster is Reserved for MPI-enabled, Multi-node Jobs**
-HPC users should not run single-core or single-node jobs to the HPC Cluster, given its optimization for multi-node/MPI-based work.
-Users will be asked to transition work appropriately to our high-throughput computing system, where they will also experience better turnaround for such work.
+HPC users should not numerous jobs on the HPC Cluster that can individually finish within 7 days on a single node, given its optimization for multi-node/MPI-based work.
+Users will be asked to transition such work appropriately to our high-throughput computing (HTC) system, where they will also experience better turnaround.

 **3. Maintain Copies of Essential Data in non-CHTC Locations**
 The HPC Cluster filesystem should be treated as temporary/scratch space, and only files necessary for